Glossary

 - Practitioner Coach

 - The (internal) practitioner coach provides practice-based coaching to practitioners in the implementation of the targeted practices.
-The practitioner coach is typically employed by the program or site or has an ongoing relationship with the program.
+The practitioner coach is typically employed by the program or site.

 - A group of carefully selected professional development experts who are responsible for delivering training and providing program coaching to Program Leadership Teams to establish high-fidelity implementation of targeted practices in implementation sites.